 In this case, the first, second and fourth citations all refer to page 103 of Brown’s book.

 The Harvard method of referencing uses in-text citations rather than superscript numbering.
 In the Harvard system, references are added in parentheses within the text, immediately after the relevant statement or quotation.
 Harvard references are usually very brief, listing just the author’s surname and the date of publication.
-A page number is sometimes added, when referring to a specific quote or piece of information.
-If the author’s surname is already mentioned within your writing, it does not need to be included within the parentheses.
+A page number is sometimes added when referring to a specific quote or piece of information.
+If the author’s surname is already mentioned in your writing, it does not need to be included within the parentheses.
 Full citations for each reference are then added to a reference list, at the end of the text.
 This paragraph contains three examples of how Harvard quotations can be used (note: they are dummy references and do not refer to actual sources):

 Historians disagree about the level of authority Hitler wielded within both party and state.
 Some suggest Hitler’s image as a totalitarian mastermind was the work of a propaganda campaign dating back to the early 1920s (Smith, 2002).
 According to Brown (2007), Hitler’s inability to rein in the SA was evidence of his limited authority within the NSDAP.
 One historian describes the Nazi leader’s power as “much more public myth than party reality” (White, 1995, p.188).